 I remember the first one I attended (I'm a local.)
 It was organized with a few swing bands, a live radio re-enacting troupe, a few United States service re-enactors (including a modest field hospital), a few vendors and a few period airplanes.
-I think the focus was on the planes.
+The focus was on the planes.

 The WW II week-end draws re-enactors of all the Allies and many of the Axis troops.
 There is a re-created French village full of citizens sipping wine at the cafe in which a battle is re-played several times.
 One sees kilted officers and many companies of historically authentic Nazis (still gives me the willies to see shiny black German cars with neat swastika flags at the corners.
-My mind automatically replays the God-awful sound of the Gestapo sirens.)
-And, last year our local newspaper made a big fuss over a guest who attended in a Japanese military uniform.
+My mind automatically mentally plays the God-awful sound of the Gestapo sirens.)
+And, now re-enacting participants attend in a Japanese military uniforms.

 A Restored Corsair

-Allright, there are some restored planes.
-As a local, we get to see and hear them buzzing overhead on the Thursday before the official opening.
-That's when everyone is setting up and the planes are arriving from all over the country.
-The sound of a 1940's propellor plane certainly takes me back in time.
+Of course, there are restored working airplanes.
+Local residents get to see and hear them buzzing overhead on the Thursday before the official opening.
+That's when participants are setting up and the planes are arriving from all over the country.
+The sound of a 1940's propeller plane certainly takes me back in time.
 For a hefty price, one can take a ride in one of these beauties.

 The WWII Veterans